gonewandering/angles/README.md

 ```
   var app = angular.module("anglesExample", ["angles"]);
 ```
 ### Charts are added using a canvas element with the following syntax, which corresponds to Chart.js.
-The data and options attributes refer to ng-models in the cntroller scope.
+The data and options attributes refer to ng-models in the controller scope.
 You can name these whatever you want:
 ```
   <canvas linechart options="options" data="chart" id="lineChart" width="500" height="300"></canvas>
 ```